Jtechent/OptimProject/README.md

 ### Misc.
 I used Imagemagick mogrify and convert commands to reduce the image quality on uselessly large image files, as well as change their dimensions.

+## Build Tools
+___

+### Downloading
+Download build tools by navigating to the project directory in a terminal and typing `npm install` or `sudo npm install` depending on your system.

+### Gulp tasks

+#### Default
+The default task for this project minifies the HTML and images in src and places them in dist and dist/img respectively.

+#### uglify
+The uglify task minifies js files in src and puts those processed files in dist/js.

+#### cleancss
+The cleancss task minifies css files in src and puts those processed files in dist/css.